All posts

 Real estate transactions are relationship-based.
 It is natural to want to communicate openly with clients and professional counterparties.
 But the moment you have reasonable grounds to suspect — and certainly once an SMR is filed — that openness must stop.

 If a client senses something is wrong and confronts you, the right response is to say nothing that confirms or implies you have a compliance concern.
 If you are unsure what to say, consult your compliance officer before responding.
+A consistent internal protocol — "I am not able to discuss the status of compliance reviews" — is good practice.

 What SMRs are not